Manifold GCN: Diffusion-based Convolutional Neural Network for Manifold-valued Graphs: Experiments

 \subsubsection{Results and Discussion}

-The average F1 scores and the standard deviations, as well as the number of each network's trainable parameters, can be found in Table~\ref{tab1}.
-For each sample size, manifold GCN with the one-hot embedding performs clearly better than its competitors.
-This is impressive, especially since it is also the method with the lowest number of trainable parameters.
-The large difference in the number of parameters for our methods is due to the linear layer in the node embedding.
-It seems clear that the stronger separation of the embedded nodes helps the network in the learning process.
-The fact that it is restricted to the degree embedding probably also affects the performance of the HGNN model.
+The average F1 scores, standard deviations, and the number of trainable parameters for each network are presented in Table~\ref{tab1}.
+Manifold GCN with the one-hot embedding performs (often clearly) better than its competitors for each sample size.
+This is impressive, especially since it is also the method with the fewest trainable parameters.
+(The significant difference in the number of parameters for our methods is due to the linear layer in the node embedding.)
+The results indicate that the more substantial separation of the embedded nodes helps the network learn.
+The reliance of the HGNN and H2H-GCN models on the degree embedding for permutation-invariant classification likely impacts their performance as well.

-We can also observe that our method performs better when there is less training data.
-HGNN with a 100-dimensional embedding space starts only to learn when 1080 graphs are in the training set.
-When the dimension is reduced to 6, it has better performance with small data sets, but the results for bigger sets are worse than with the higher dimension.
-We think that the better performance for small data sets comes from the inductive bias that we introduce through our isometry-invariant network.
+We observe further that our method performs better with less training data: The other networks' performances only start to come closer to ours when there are 1080 graphs in the training set.
+We think the better performance on small data sets comes from the inductive bias we introduce through our isometry-invariant network.

-To make sure that the results also hold for the large data sets used in~\cite{liu2019hyperbolic}, we assembled a set with 6000 graphs and trained on one split.
-We also included the SPD manifold as the base manifold there.
-We obtained the following classification accuracies:\footnote{The difference between our results and those in~\cite{liu2019hyperbolic} is not surprising since, there, graphs with up to 500 nodes were used; our results show that the task is harder when there are fewer nodes.} \begin{itemize} \item Ours (Hyperbolic one-hot): $0.847$, \item Ours (SPD): $0.818$, \item HGNN ($d=6$): $0.690$, \item HGNN ($d=100$): $0.838$. \end{itemize} These results confirm our findings.
-They further indicate that, for this task, the SPD space is not superior to the hyperbolic space.
+On the large data sets consisting of 6000 graphs, we obtained the following mean classification accuracies:\footnote{The difference between our results and those of~\cite{liu2019hyperbolic} is not surprising since graphs with up to 500 nodes were used there; our results show that the task is harder when there are fewer nodes.} \begin{itemize} \item Ours in $\textnormal{H}^{100}$: $86.1\%$, \item Ours in SPD(15): $85.0\%$, \item HGNN: $85.6\%$, \item H2H-GCN: $80.9\%$. \end{itemize} These results confirm our findings.
+They further indicate that, for this task, the SPD space is not superior to the hyperbolic space as an embedding space.

+Our network's results on 2880 graphs with varying depth and width are shown in Table~\ref{tabvar}; they indicate that the network's performance does not strongly depend on a particular choice, as the performance is quite stable.

+Finally, we also compared the runtime of a forward pass to add practical insight to the discussion on complexity in Sec.~\ref{sec:GCN}.
+Using an NVIDIA GeForce RTX 3080, we obtained the following results: \begin{itemize} \item Ours in $\textnormal{H}^{100}$: $0.026$ s, \item HGNN: $0.006$ s, \item H2H-GCN: $0.050$ s. \end{itemize} The runtime differences from our model are relatively small ($<5\times$) given that the architectures were selected based on performance rather than capacity.